 3. WE'LL LISTEN TO YOUR VIEWS AND KEEP YOU INFORMED

 3.1 The Club will consult its supporters and invites people to express their opinion by contacting Club officials in person or via email, by asking the Supporters Club officials to raise any issues on their behalf or via the appointed Supporters Liaison Officer (detailed below) and through online surveys.

-The Club will hold a minimum of two fans forums over a season, this communication channel also provides fans with a means of forwarding any issues, complaints or compliments via the relevant Supports Forum representative through to club officials.
+The Club will hold a minimum of two fans forums over a season with notification of such events communicated via the official website and social media.
+This communication channel also provides fans with a means of forwarding any issues, complaints or compliments via the relevant Supporters Club representative through to club officials.
 The format will include a Q&A session with representatives of the Board of Directors and other key personnel from the club.
-Coverage of such meetings will be published on the official club web-site and social media channels.
+Coverage of such meetings will be published on the official club website and social media channels.

 3.2 The Club will aim to inform and explain major policy decision in an easily understood format through the official website, the Club's matchday programme and other forms of publication.